Polar forests of the Cretaceous: Forest diversification

-In the early Cretaceous, approximately 130 million years ago, there was a major diversification of angiosperms that set in motion a large evolutionary change in high paleolatitude forest composition.
-The diversification of angiosperms is in close connection with pollen and nectar collecting insects.
-It is thought that the diversification of these insects would have a substantial impact on the rate of angiosperm speciation.
-Whatever the mechanism for the diversification, the early Cretaceous angiosperm "takeover" denotes an important transition of the ecosystem.
-By the end of the Cretaceous, the composition of polar forest regions had diversified by approximately 50-80%.
-This transition from conifers, cycads and ferns to predominantly angiosperms reflects an interesting evolutionary adaptation to the regional polar climate and quite possibly numerous other factors like sea-floor spreading rates, eustatic sea level and high global temperatures.
+In the early Cretaceous, about 130 million years ago, there was a major diversification of angiosperms that caused evolutionary change in high latitude forests.
+This diversification of angiosperms was connected to a coevolutionary diversification of pollen and nectar collecting insects that increased the rate of speciation.
+By the end of the Cretaceous, species of polar forest regions diversified by about 50-80%.
+This transition from conifers, cycads and ferns to angiosperms reflects an evolutionary adaptation to the regional polar climate and possibly other factors like sea-floor spreading rates, eustatic sea level and high global temperatures.

 Ecological productivity

-Poleward displacement of the temperate zone during the Cretaceous significantly elevated terrestrial forest primary productivity.
-At high to mid paleolatitudes, forest productivity was estimated to be twice as much relative to lower paleolatitudes.
-Terrestrial productivity in the high paleolatitudes is strongly linked to elevated atmospheric carbon dioxide concentrations.
+Poleward displacement of the temperate zone in the Cretaceous elevated forest primary productivity.
+At high to mid latitudes, forest productivity was twice as high as at lower latitudes.
+This is strongly linked to high atmospheric carbon dioxide concentrations.
 Results from the experiments on deciduous and evergreen tree growth under various carbon dioxide concentrations show differing impacts.

 There are four main factors that contribute to net forest productivity: carbon dioxide concentration, root respiration rates, temperature and photosynthesis.
-Carbon dioxide alone tends to decrease leaf and root respiration by lowering the light compensation point of photosynthesis, allowing for a net positive gain in carbon intake during the course of a day.
-The reduction of root respiration tends to initiate root growth and ultimately results in an improvement in nutrient and water uptake efficiency.
+Carbon dioxide alone tends to decrease leaf and root respiration by lowering the light compensation point of photosynthesis, which allows a net gain in carbon intake during the day.
+The reduction of root respiration causes root growth and improves nutrient and water uptake.
 When photosynthesis is added to the effects of carbon dioxide, depending on regional temperature, forest productivity is drastically increased.
-The combination of all four physiological factors results in a significant net increase in forest productivity.
-According to experimental results, tree species with long lived evergreen foliage tend to benefit the greatest in a carbon dioxide rich environment because of their longer growing season and adaptations like canopy development that allow them to thrive in the temperate polar paleolatitudes of the Cretaceous.
+The combination of all four factors leads to a net increase in forest productivity.
+Tree species with long lived evergreen foliage benefit the most in a carbon dioxide rich environment because of their longer growing season and adaptations like canopy development that would allow them to thrive in the temperate polar latitudes of the Cretaceous.